Wall Street holds steady just below recent records

-Stocks are holding near breakeven in afternoon trading on Wall Street Tuesday as indexes hover just below their recent all-time highs.
+Stocks are holding steady in afternoon trading on Wall Street Tuesday as indexes hover just below their recent all-time highs.

 The broader market remained subdued following President Donald Trump's escalation of his fight with the Federal Reserve.
 On Monday, he said that he’s removing Federal Reserve Governor Lisa Cook.
 She has responded that she will not resign.